niall3rs/catz/README.md

 The user can click the button to load another image within the app.
 Additional buttons allow the user to search for funny, happy, or sad images.

-Errors are handled by serving a stock error gif, and the status code and status message of the error are shown, as well as a link to prompt the user to submit an issue if the error persists.
+Errors are handled by serving a stock error gif,  the status code and status message of the error are shown, as well as a link to prompt the user to submit an issue if the error persists.

-Please submit bug reports to [Niall](mailto:ncolfer@zendesk.com).
+Please [submit an issue here](https://github.com/niallcolfer/catz/issues/new) if you find any errors.
 Pull requests are welcome.